semihdesticioglu/semihdesticioglu/index.md

 ## Bio
-I'm an experienced Data Analyst with Data Analytics Master Degree.
-Currently working as a Senior Data Analyst in Turkcell at AI and Business Intelligence team.
+I'm a Senior Datawarehouse Analyst with Data Analytics Master Degree.
+Currently working as a Senior Datawarehouse Analyst in Turkcell at AI and Business Intelligence team.
 I have experience as a data analytics projects business owner and as a sales analytics specialist.
 Also have experience in technology retail for 5 years, 1.5 years of it as planning team head.

 I completed my master's degree in Data Analytics at Sabanci University in 2020 and also wrote data analytics content for the Analytics Vidyha Medium blog page and H20.ai.
 You can see reach these articles on my portfolio website.